icesuntisuk/icesuntisuk.github.io/README.md

 * **Studying**: Master Computer Science in Cybersecurity Management at Mahanakorn University.
 (GPA: 3.90)
     * Received a scholarship.
     * Instructor Course:  Paloalto Firewall Essentials
-    * lecturer in Cyber Security in action 2
+    * Lecturer in Cyber Security in action 2
         * Topic: Security exercise in the real world
 * **Graduated**: Master of Business Administration from University of the Thai Chamber and Commerce in 2016.
 (GPA: 3.57)
 * **Graduated**: First class honours Bachelor of Computer Engineering form Mahanakorn University of Technology in 2012.
 (GPA: 3.50)